Citation, DOI, disclosures and article data

-Retroperiotoneal liposarcoma is a sub type of liposarcoma, a malignant tumour of mesenchymal origin that may arise in any fat-containing region of the body.
-It is one of the most common primary retroperitoneal neoplasms 2.
+Retroperitoneal liposarcoma is a subtype of liposarcoma and is a malignant tumor of mesenchymal origin that may arise in any fat-containing region of the body.
+It is one of the most common primary retroperitoneal neoplasms.

 - round cell: high grade